Osteopathic Medicine (D.O.)

 Below are some important resources for you to explore in learning about the field of osteopathic medicine.

-A comprehensive guide to osteopathic medicine, For Students By Students, was written by osteopathic medical students to help students understand osteopathic medicine and the path to becoming an osteopathic physician.
+- PDF Document: A Brief Guide to Osteopathic Medicine, For Students, By Students, was written by osteopathic medical students to help students understand osteopathic medicine and the path to becoming an osteopathic physician.

 Dual Degree Programs for Osteopathic Students

 The vast majority of osteopathic medical schools have dual degree programs.
 You can find more information on dual degrees offered through the programs specific websites or the DO Explorer.